Gianna Bryant, 13, was going to carry on a basketball legacy

 She was even sounding like her dad.

 The film study was working.
 So, too, was the five- or six- or seven-times-a-week workouts that Bryant would host for Gigi and her teammates on the team he coached.
-They ran the triangle offense, the one where Bryant had so much success with during his career.
+They ran the triangle offense, the one Bryant had so much success with during his career.
 Grown men, professionals, the best players in the world, struggled with the triangle.
-Bryant had pre-teen girls figuring it out.
+Bryant had preteen girls figuring it out.

 “He never yelled or anything,” Davis said.
 “They just listened to him.”